-- Counting semaphore integer value can range over an unrestricted domain. - Binary semaphore integer value can range only between 0 and I; can be simpler to implement (also known as mutex locks). - Note that one can implement a counting semaphore S as a binary semaphore. - Provides mutual exclusion:
+- Counting semaphore integer value can range over an unrestricted domain. - Binary semaphore integer value can range only between 0 and 1; can be simpler to implement (also known as mutex locks). - Provides mutual exclusion:

 semaphore S(I); // initialized to I